andy9kv/Projects/Traffic Sign Detection.md

 </p>
 <p float="center"> <img width="96%" height="100%" src="Project_Files/Traffic_Sign_Detection/media/sobel.gif"> </p>

-## Demos
+## Results & Conclusion

 The following is a highlight reel of the final version of this software applied to several videos from the Berkley DeepDrive dataset,

 <br><p align="center"><img width="100%" height="100%" src="Project_Files/Traffic_Sign_Detection/media/demo.gif"></p><br>

 &nbsp;&nbsp;&nbsp;&nbsp;Although imperfect, this implementation detects traffic signs with a high level of accuracy.
 The miss rate (missing a sign altogether) is quite low but the rate of false positives is more common then expected.
-Machine learning models, though costly to build, are much quicker and computationally efficient with near-perfect results.
+This algorithm tends to struggle under certain conditions such as detecting sign with similar-colored backgrounds.
+Edge detection works by comparing neighboring pixels via convloving a kernel to estimae the horizontal and vertical difference in pixel magnitude.
+"Edges" are just neighborhoods of pixels that return a high value when the kernel passes over them.
+Keeping this in mind, if two objects have similar pixel value, detecting an edge between them becomes difficult.
+This problem is encountered when detecting a green sign on a green, grassy background.
+Additionally, this algorithm tends to detect false positives when other rectangular shapes are presented to it.
+The program works mainly by color thresholding, edge detection, and curve approximation.
+If a yellow triangle is in the video, the software will likely mistake it for a U.S. yield sign, whether it actually is a yield sign or not.
+A solution (not implemented) would be to cross-reference the detected shapes with text recognition inside those shapes.
+Such a solution would be very effieicent but would require machine learning as text recognition is incredibly difficult for pure vision approaches.
+Why not use machine learning for text and sign recognition?
+ML models are certainly quicker and more computationally efficient, with near-perfect results (although they are more costly to build).
+The short answer is that this project was undertaken for a computer vision course, not a learning one. :)